mina-andrawis/EthWager/README.md

 * When shall this wager expire?
 15 days?
 30 days? ✔️
 * Explanation of system ✔️
 * Allow user to connect metamask wallet, for reward deposit
-* Account page will have all active wagers and expired wagers with relevant information
+* Account page will have all active wagers and expired wagers with relevant information✔️
-* Active Wagers:
+* Active Wagers:✔️
 * Days in the money vs out of the money
 * Days left in wager
 * Account creation will require email address and password ✔️